fleetdm/fleet-terraform/k8s/README.md

 ## Fleet deployment with Terraform

-This deployment guide has been tested with k3s and istio for ingress.
+This deployment guide has been tested with
-- Istio has also been used to terminate TLS at the edge.
+- k3s
+  - istio ingress
+  - nginx ingress

 ## Usage